- Informal Economy

 Examples of Inclusive Laws and Policies

 The National Solid Waste Policy, 2010 recognizes waste pickers cooperatives as service providers and, as a result, institutes a number of mechanisms to support cooperatives and municipalities that integrate informal workers into solid waste systems.
-In Brazil, waste pickers have access to the National Health System as do all Brazilians citizens, though only a minority earn enough to pay for the national pension scheme; for instance, only 11 per cent of the members of the Cataunidos network of nine cooperatives pay the national pension scheme (FMLC 20071 ).
+Waste pickers have access to the National Health System, as do all Brazilians citizens, though only a minority earn enough to pay for the national pension scheme; a 2007 report of the Municipal Waste and Citizenship Forum (FMLC) found only 11 per cent of the members of the Cataunidos network of nine cooperatives pay the national pension scheme.
 A Social Welfare Project Law being discussed at the House of Parliament will, if approved, allow waste pickers to contribute 2.3 per cent of their income for the national pension scheme.

 In 2007, a modification to the law in Brazil allowed for the hiring of waste pickers’ organizations by municipalities to perform selective waste collection without bid for service provisions.
 Read a summary of the 2007 Basic Sanitation Law in Brazil.